YuYue525/SoLOST/README.md

   <tr>
 </table>

-Previous results on the dataset `VOC07` can be obtained by launching:
+Previous results on the dataset `VOC07` can be obtained by launching the following commands.
+Visualize the predictions (`pred`), the maps of the Figure 2 in the paper (`fms`) and the visulization of the seed expansion (`seed_expansion`).
+Box predictions are also stored in the output directory given by parameter `output_dir`.

 ```bash
 python main.py --dataset VOC07 --set trainval #VIT-S/16
 python main.py --dataset VOC07 --set trainval --patch_size 8 #VIT-S/8